DataDog/extendeddaemonset/README.md

 In some cases (for example with different nodes type), it can be useful to have different resource configurations for a Daemonset to handle the Node's workload specificity.

-To so you can create an instance of `ExtendedNode` resource that aims to overwrite the resources definition of the container(s) present in ExtendedDaemonset Pods.
+To do so you can create an instance of `ExtendedNode` resource that aims to overwrite the resources definition of the container(s) present in ExtendedDaemonset Pods.

 the information needed is: